Cultural impact of Whitney Houston: Public image and perception

-Impact on vocal style in popular music
+Impact on vocal style

-Houston performing "The Star Spangled Banner at Super Bowl XXV, 1991.
+Houston performing "Saving All My Love for You" at the Welcome Home Heroes with Whitney Houston concert in 1991.

-Houston has been nicknamed The Voice and is regarded as one of the greatest vocalists of all time.
+Houston has been nicknamed "The Voice" and is regarded as one of the greatest vocalists of all time.
 Stephen Holden of The New York Times said that Houston "revitalized the tradition of strong gospel-oriented pop-soul singing".
 Ann Powers of the Los Angeles Times referred to Houston as a "national treasure".
 Jon Caramanica, another music critic of The New York Times, called Houston "R&B's great modernizer", adding "slowly but surely reconciling the ambition and praise of the church with the movements and needs of the body and the glow of the mainstream".
 He also drew comparisons between Houston's influence and other big names on 1980s pop:She was, alongside Michael Jackson and Madonna, one of the crucial figures to hybridize pop in the 1980s, though her strategy was far less radical than that of her peers.
 Jackson and Madonna were by turns lascivious and brutish and, crucially, willing to let their production speak more loudly than their voices, an option Ms. Houston never went for.
 Also, she was less prolific than either of them, achieving most of her renown on the strength of her first three solo albums and one soundtrack, released from 1985 to 1992.
 If she was less influential than they were in the years since, it was only because her gift was so rare, so impossible to mimic.
 Jackson and Madonna built worldviews around their voices; Ms. Houston's voice was the worldview.
 She was someone more to be admired, like a museum piece, than to be emulated.The Independents music critic Andy Gill also wrote about Houston's influence on modern R&B and singing competitions, comparing it to Michael Jackson's.
-"Because Whitney, more than any other single artist – Michael Jackson included – effectively mapped out the course of modern R&B, setting the bar for standards of soul vocalese and creating the original template for what we now routinely refer to as the 'soul diva' ", stated Gill.
+"Because Whitney, more than any other single artist – Michael Jackson included – effectively mapped out the course of modern R&B, setting the bar for standards of soul vocalese and creating the original template for what we now routinely refer to as the 'soul diva, stated Gill.
 "Jackson was a hugely talented icon, certainly, but he will be as well remembered (probably more so) for his presentational skills, his dazzling dance moves, as for his musical innovations.
 Whitney, on the other hand, just sang and the ripples from her voice continue to dominate the pop landscape."
 Gill said that there "are few, if any, Jackson imitators on today's TV talent shows, but every other contestant is a Whitney wannabe, desperately attempting to emulate that wondrous combination of vocal effects – the flowing melisma, the soaring mezzo-soprano confidence, the tremulous fluttering that carried the ends of lines into realms of higher yearning".